U.S. imposes more North Korea sanctions; urges China, Russia expulsions

 While China has backed successive rounds of U.N. sanctions on North Korea it worries that excessive pressure could cause the collapse of a country it has long considered a strategic ally.

-Reporting by David Alexander and David Brunnstrom; Editing by James Dalgleish and Andrea Ricci
+Reporting by David Alexander and David Brunnstrom; Additional reporting by Christian Shepherd in BEIJING; Editing by James Dalgleish, Andrea Ricci and Neil Fullick